Allergy Sufferers Unite with The Big, Ugly Cry

 posted by: Amber Johnson

 Actually, the ironic thing about fall and spring (when my allergies are at their worst) is they are my favorite seasons.
-But since I moved to Colorado, I am lambasted twice a year with mind-number allergies which almost always lead to a sinus infection.
+But since I moved to Colorado, I am lambasted twice a year with miserable allergies which almost always lead to a sinus infection.
 I went to an allergist a few years ago who ascertained I’m allergic to pretty much every grass and weed in Colorado.

 As an outdoor lover, this is not a badge I wear proudly.